Vincent Davis rushes for 247 yards, Pitt beats Ga Tech 34-20

 HEALTHY PANTHERS

-Pittsburgh had a full complement of players for the game, announcing shortly before the kickoff that no one was out because of COVID-related protocols
+Pittsburgh had a full complement of available players, announcing shortly before the kickoff that no one was out because of COVID-related protocols

 The teams were initially scheduled to meet Nov.
 14, but the game was postponed because of a coronavirus outbreak within the Panthers program.